uphold/docs/_transactions.md

 Type       | Origin                     | Destination
 ---------- | -------------------------- | -------------------------------------------------------
 deposit    | _ACH_ or _SEPA_ account id | Uphold card id
-withdrawal | Uphold card id             | _ACH_, _SEPA_ or _Bitcoin_ address
+internal   | Uphold card id             | Uphold card id from the same user withdrawal | Uphold card id             | _ACH_, _SEPA_ or _Bitcoin_ address transfer   | Uphold card id             | An email address, an application id, an Uphold username or an Uphold card id from a different user

-transfer   | Uphold card id             | An email address, an application id, an Uphold username or an Uphold card id
+<aside class="notice">Note the difference between `internal` and `transfer` is essentially the destination user.</aside>

 Upon preparing a transaction, a [Transaction Object](#transaction-object) will be returned with a newly-generated `id`.
 <aside class="notice">